mircealungu/se-course-best-practices/Deliverables.md

 3. Every two weeks a new version of the source code should be submitted, via a Pull Request to master.
 The Teaching Assistants provide feedback on every pull request (See: [Feedabck and Grading](https://github.com/mircealungu/se-course-best-practices/blob/master/TA%20Duties.md#feedback-and-grading)).

+4. An Minimum Viable Product -- should be delivered at least one month before the end of the course if not more.
+In the first iteration of the course we asked for it one month in the course and this was much too ambitious.

 4. A Final Presentation will be delivered by every team in the last lecture of the course.

+5. Final Submission -- should include the final versions of the Requirements and Architecture Documents as well as the final version of the code.

 Two Week Iterations